Blackfell/python_widgets/README.md

 ~$ echo "export PATH=$PATH:$(pwd)"  >> ~/.zshrc
 ```

-### Most Other Shells (current shell pr/home/hullet/Documents/Projects/python_widgets/README.mdocess only)
+### Temporary install - Most Other Shells

-Run in path from scratch, path in shell will reset once teh shell process terminates.
-In other words, this way is not persistent installation.
+Amend path on the fly, path in shell will reset once the shell process terminates.
+In other words, this is a temporary install, maybe useful to try the tools out.

 ```
 ~$ git clone https://github.com/Blackfell/python_widgets